Diseases & Conditions

 Other tests which may help your doctor confirm your diagnosis include:

 Magnetic resonance imaging (MRI) scan.
-This study creates better images of soft tissues like the anterior cruciate ligament.
+An MRI creates better images than X-rays of soft tissues like the anterior cruciate ligament.
 However, an MRI is usually not required to make the diagnosis of a torn ACL.
+Obtaining an MRI will, however, allow your doctor to look for injuries to other soft tissue structures in the knee (e.g., meniscus, cartilage).

-Treatment for an ACL tear will vary depending upon the patient's individual needs.
-For example, the young athlete involved in agility sports will most likely require surgery to safely return to sports.
-The less active, usually older, individual may be able to return to a quieter lifestyle without surgery.
+Treatment for an ACL tear will vary depending on the patient's individual needs.
+For example, a young athlete involved in agility sports will most likely require surgery to safely return to sports.
+A less active older, individual may be able to return to a quieter lifestyle without surgery.

 Continue to next page: ACL Injury: Does It Require Surgery?